 Our cabin had one plugin at the desk.
 That’s it.
 Imagine coming back from a day of excursions and exploring of the port city, with all your electronics needing to be charged.
 With two people, that can be quite a feat these days.
 We were so thankful to have this travel charger with three outlets and two USB ports.

 8. Pack a very good, compact camera

-A month or so before the cruise, I purchased a very small, highly rated point and shoot camera.
+A month or so before the cruise, I purchased a very small, highly rated Sony point and shoot.
 Because, as much as I looooooooove my iPhone camera, I wanted the ability to grab better quality images with better zoom on this trip that promised to be amazing.
 And I didn’t want to lug my big DSLR around.
 The camera was recommended by a professional photographer friend.
 Apparently this little Sony has been the subject of conversation amongst her circle of photography friends.
 I’ve been extremely happy with it so far.

 Also.
 Don’t forget an extra card for your camera.
 Alaska offers endless imagery for you to capture and take home with you.